-A prosecutor can petition the court to reopen and disclose the records for the purpose of an investigation.
-ORS 137.225(12).
+A prosecutor can petition the court to reopen and disclose the records for the purpose of an investigation or reinstate criminal proceedings.
+ORS 137.225(11).

 After your case is expunged, you can truthfully say you were not convicted to any question for employment and the arrest and conviction are treated as though they never occurred.
 ORS 137.225(3).

 We use the terms set-aside and Oregon conviction expungement interchangeably.

 No and unfortunately if you are required to register as a sex offender you are not eligible to expunge your case.
 If you were convicted of a sex crime but have since had your duty to register relieved, take our eligibility test to see if your case may be eligible to be expunged.

 A set aside does not affect your DMV records, and convictions for traffic offenses are not eligible for a set aside.

 We use the terms set-aside and expunging Oregon records interchangeably.

 Expunging your Oregon case should definitely help you be able to enter Canada.
 The United States government shares information with Canada, and they will have access to whatever information the United States has on file.
 And while they may still be able to see the case, it is best to clear your record as much as possible prior to trying to enter Canada.
 You should also bring a copy of your granted order with you in case you run into any problems at the border.

 You do not lose your right to vote unless you are currently in prison or on parole for a felony.